pottekkat/personal-website/content/posts/open-source-internship-programs.md

 Contributing to open-source is one of the best ways to gain skills and build your resume as a student or as a new developer.

-As open-source becomes the norm, more and more big tech companies and non-profit organizations have been investing into open-source internship programs.
+As open-source becomes the norm, more and more big tech companies and non-profit organizations have been investing into open-source projects and into internship programs.

-These programs often offer the intern a mentorship opportunity and a stable stipend so that they can invest their time in to these programs.
+These programs often offer the intern a mentorship opportunity and a stable stipend so that they can invest their time to work on these projects.

 This post consists of all the details of these programs.
 You can [skip to the summary](#summary) for quick access to all these resources.